11 simple things you can do to plan for the year ahead (2025 edition)

 8. Commit to celebrating the wins, no matter how small

-No matter how much you plan for the year ahead, it is sure to have surprises and diversions.
+No matter how much you plan for the year ahead, it will surely have surprises and diversions.
 That is why it is so important that when you reach a goal, no matter how small, you take the time to congratulate yourself.

 Celebrate every win.
 Every step is an achievement that will help you reach your goals for the year.